Specialist Production Instructors – Horticulture

 Teach a trade.
 Build a future.

-Her Majesty’s Prison and Probations Service (HMPPS) is looking for specialist production instructors to run our on-site prison horticulture based activities.
+HM Prison and Probation Service (HMPPS) is looking for specialist production instructors to run our on-site prison horticulture based activities.
 This is a vital role in the prison service – engaging offenders in constructive activity and teaching them skills for life, so they can find employment on release.

 Things you need to know

 Horticulture specialist production instructors carry out a full range of horticultural and biodiversity activities, giving instruction and training to offenders on all activities including the safe use of machinery and equipment.

 This includes the day to day maintenance of the grounds, and conservation areas to a high horticultural standard incorporating ecology principles wherever possible.
 Cultivating and harvesting from the establishments gardens.
 Ensuring all crops are grown and harvested to the highest standards.

 In some prisons this may include managing livestock within the establishment ensuring all daily animal husbandry tasks are carried out.